nosarthur/nosarthur.github.io/_drafts/gita-breakdown.md

 The purpose of delegation is that git command can be executed from any directory.
 For example, run `git fetch` for all repos.

-## milestone 4: miscelaneous enhancements
+## milestone 4: miscellaneous enhancements

 ## references

-The documents of the python standard library can sometimes be scarse.
+The documents of the python standard library can sometimes be scarce.

 python3 module of the week